v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/async/how-to-extend-the-async-walkthrough-by-using-task-whenall.md

 ### <a name="to-test-the-taskwhenall-solutions"></a>Per testare le soluzioni Task.WhenAll

 Per tutte le soluzioni, premere F5 per eseguire il programma e scegliere il pulsante **Start**.
-L'output dovrebbe essere simile all'output delle soluzioni asincrone in [procedura dettagliata: accesso al Web tramite Async e await (Visual Basic)](../../../../visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md).
+The output should resemble the output from the async solutions in [Walkthrough: Accessing the Web by Using Async and Await (Visual Basic)](../../../../visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md).
 Tuttavia, si noti che i siti Web vengono visualizzati ogni volta in un ordine diverso.

 ## <a name="example"></a>Esempio